TomeQ537/DotfilesBackup/README.md

 ### Step 5: Download the packagelists/flatpaks

-Download the 2 .txt files with the flatpak list and put them onto your home folder, then input the following commmands:
+Download the .txt files and put them onto your home folder, then input the following commmands:

 ```
 sudo pacman -S --needed - < ~/pacman_list.txt